Emerging Service Marketplace Platform and it’s Future: What it takes to satisfy the millennial’s

 - Innovative ways to deliver more and services

-No doubt innovations are still going on and business are coming up with advanced services and faster ways to deliver them.
+No doubt innovations are still going on and businesses are coming up with advanced services and faster ways to deliver them.
 With this trend, one thing that is sure is we will see more innovative ways to deliver quick services and the waiting time will reduce significantly.

 We can learn this trend from an array of examples in both service and product marketplace industry-